anionDev/ProjectTemplates/Templates/Conventions/RepositoryStructure/CommonProjectStructure/CommonProjectStructure.md

 ### Language

-The only language which is allowed to be used in the repository is english.
+The only language which is allowed to be used in the repository is English.
-This comprises the entire committed content including source-code, markdown-files, license-files, foldernames, etcetera.
+This comprises the entire committed content including source-code, markdown-files, license-files, folder-names, etcetera.
 The only exceptions of this rule are certain labels (such as the project name for example) and the content of ui-translations for obvious reasons.